ASE-Workshop/2024/1-registrierung.md

 ---
-title: Registrierung
+title: Registration
 nav: true
 ---

-Eine Registrierung für den Workshop wird auf [Software Engineering 2024](https://se2024.se.jku.at) Ende 2023 ermöglicht werden.
+Registration for the workshop will be made possible at [Software Engineering 2024](https://se2024.se.jku.at) in late 2023.